forestgrape/coronavirus/1_introduction/suggestions.md

     - masks, preferably with a good fit and [filter](../6_prevention_and_treatment/masks.md#mask-types) and changed/cleaned frequently
     - if possibly infected (e.g. having any kind of respiratory symptoms) staying home and *out* of foreign indoor rooms

-    Keeping the smoke model in mind makes it easier to detect and avoid situations with aerosol transmission:
-    - Just smelling smoke is the theoretical possibility of infection.
+    The smoke model makes it simple to detect and avoid situations with aerosol transmission: Just smelling smoke is the theoretical possibility of infection.
 Being that exposed to smoke that the cloth start smelling, likely corresponds to a probability of a few percentages to get infected.
-    - A neighbors candle won't harm through doors, but in a place with an indoor barbecue, smoke travels to the next floor.
+A neighbors candle won't be smelled through doors, but in a place with an indoor barbecue, smoke is smelled in the stairways.
 For Covid-19 this means: A single neighbor being infected is no risk, but in place with possibly many infected people e.g. a hospital treating Covid-19 patients, wearing a mask in _all_ rooms is important.
+Also it is important to ventilate regularly especially before opening doors.

-## How to Reduce Covid-19 Infection Paths
+## How to Reduce Covid-19 Transmissions
 > Remark: Some of the following advices are when Sars-Cov-2 ARDS/SARS disease patterns peak (they were also written during a SARS-2 wave peak).

-In brief: To reduce the infection possibilities keep some distance or wear a mask, prefer fresh air and think ahead.
+In brief: Think aerosol transmission as smoke like.
+To reduce the infection possibilities keep some distance or wear a mask, prefer fresh air and think ahead.

 * ### Outdoors
     [outdoors with some distance is safe](../7_social/controlling.md#outdoors-is-safer).
 Ideally, walk or cycle directly from home. outdoors is unconfined settings, face-to-face talking poses an transmission risk.
 In heated and few ventilated regions, beware the corridor and stairwell, don't stay too long or wear a mask.